William C. (Bill) Howald

 Safety & Health Superintendent

 Mr. Chambliss is an experienced miner with over 26 years in mining operations.
 He began his career as a warehouse technician for Newmont Gold Corporation in 1991 and worked his way into a career in mine health, safety and loss prevention, earning multiple safety and training certifications along the way.
-He is currently the director of the International Society of Mine Safety Professionals, and is a U.S. Mine Safety and Health Administration Certified Mine Safety Professional.
+He is a Certified Mine Safety Professional (CMSP) with the Society for Mining, Meallurgy & Exploration (SME).
 Mr. Chambliss is a recipient of the Nevada Mining Association’s Safety Professional of the Year.
 He is pursuing his Bachelor of Science degree in occupational safety and health from Columbia Southern University.

 Mine Operations Superintendent